MrPerruche/BRCI/Doc/DOCUMENTATION.md

 Naturally, depending on if you're working in main.py or elsewhere, you may need to import BRCI.
 First things first, we must set up BRCI.
-To do so, we must write the following: `data = BRCI()`.
+To do so, we must write the following: `data = brci.BRCI()`.

 Then, we must declare a few variables:
 - `data.project_name` (`str`) : This corresponds to the folder's name.